 The import functions can’t use most of the volatile functions.
 The solution is to copy and paste values and then reference the values.

 Google Sheets is a great way to begin web scraping without writing any code.
 This way, you’re collecting the data in a spreadsheet which is another advantage.
-However, it has limited scope, and you would need to use or create a web scraper for any advanced web scraping.
+However, it has limited scope, and you would need to create or use a web scraper for any advanced web scraping.
 For ease of use, you can also find this guide on GitHub.

 About the author